a-r-t/SER-225-Game-Platformer/docs/HowToUseThisSite/how-to-use-this-site.md

 Click a link from the sidebar on the left of this site to be taken to its respective webpage.

-The [Game Engine](/GameEngine) section contains documents that detail the game engine code (how the game loop cycle works, etc.).
+The [Game Engine](../GameEngine/game-engine.md) section contains documents that detail the game engine code (how the game loop cycle works, etc.).

-The [Game Details](/GameDetails) sections contains documents that detail the game logic code (map, player, enemies, etc).
+The [Game Code Details](../GameCodeDetails/game-code-details.md) section contains documents that detail the game logic code (map, player, enemies, etc).

 Other pages should be self-explanatory.